Interview with Ray Van Winkle, a wedding officiant in Seattle

 How do couples come up with their vows?

-About 2/3'ds of our couples use "repeat after me" vows that we offer in our ceremony book.
+About 2/3'ds of our couples use "repeat after me" vows that we offer in our wedding officiant script.
 For the rest, who write their own, I always suggest starting out as if you are writing a letter to your beloved.

 Was there ever a time you had to improvise?